p89/filmwebProject/README.md

  ### 4. Extras: SQL optimalization

- Given the application will run on a Snapdragon, performance  seem to be an issue even during development, when working on a database of 1/10th the final size.
-I worked on the improvement of the query in three iterations - from total disaster to an acceptable result.
+ Given the application will run on a Snapdragon, performance  seemed to be an issue even during development, when working on a database of 1/10th the final size.
+Query was improved in three iterations - from total disaster to an acceptable result.

  #### Problem

- It turns out filmweb's database contains not only movies, but also games and lots of movies with no votes, description, genres etc. I wanted to get rid of those for in the end by running few simple queries.
+ It turns out filmweb's database contains lots of movies with no data (votes, description, genres etc.) plus, surprisingly, also computer games.
+I got rid of those by running few simple queries.

- It decreases the database records by ~60%, creating gaps which meant it was no longer possible to choose film by random in the easy way i.e.
+ As a result database lost ~60% of its results, creating gaps which meant it was no longer possible to choose film by random in the easy way i.e.

  ```php
  $em->getRepository('SqlSetupBundle:Film')->findOneById(rand(minID,maxID));
  ```
  ##### 1st solution

- The simplest turnaround for dev was to fetch all and then pick one by random
+ The simplest turnaround for dev was to fetch all movies and then pick one by random

  ```
  $films = $em->getRepository('SqlSetupBundle:Film')->findAll();
  $film = $films[rand(0, count($films)];
  ```
- The query took over 5 seconds on i7 Core to execute and way behond 500MB of RAM - disaster.
+ The query took over 5 seconds on i7 Core to execute and way beyond 500MB of RAM - duh.

  ##### 2nd solution

  I opted to use native SQL query, with the standardized rand() function.
-It also let me to add filtering WHERE clauses:
+I also added WHERE clauses for AJAX calls on button click:
  ```sql
  SELECT f1.id
     FROM film AS f1